Mauritians of Chinese origin: Burial site and practices

 By 1819, there was already a burial site for the Chinese community in Mauritius in Port Louis.
-The early Chinese graves in Mauritius (e.g. those dated from the late 1830s) were made of stones; each gravestone would 3 perpendicular row of characters engraved on them and coloured in red.
-Despite the majority of Sino-Mauritians identify as Catholics, some Sino-Mauritian families still preserve Traditional Chinese funeral rites and traditions.'
+The early Chinese graves in Mauritius (e.g. those dating from the late 1830s) were made of stones; each gravestone would 3 perpendicular rows of characters engraved on them and coloured in red.
+Despite the majority of Sino-Mauritians identifying as Catholics, some Sino-Mauritian families still preserve traditional Chinese funeral rites and traditions.'

 Fengshui

 Fengshui is important to the Sino-Mauritian community and their ancestors.
 The site location of the first pagoda in Mauritius, Kwan Tee Pagoda, was based on Fengshui.

 Chinese medicine

 Natural remedies (local or imported from China) are still used in the Sino-Mauritian community in Mauritius where Traditional Chinese medicine has likely been valued, preserved, and transmitted from generation to generation.
 Sino-Mauritians are also observed to have deep knowledge on the preparation and administration of herbal remedies.